The Best Handyman Insurance Companies

 Business Owners Policy

 If you’re considering securing multiple kinds of coverage, you may want to combine them in the form of a BOP, or business owners policy.
 A BOP usually includes three or more kinds of coverage, bundled into a single policy.
-Usually encompassing general liability, commercial property, business income or crime insurance, and a number of other coverage options, BOP’s are recommended for smaller businesses because of their flexibility.
+Usually encompassing general liability, commercial property, and business income insurance—with the ability to add other options like crime insurance—BOPs are recommended for smaller businesses because of their flexibility.
 Business owners can choose what insurance types to include in their BOP policy based on their individual needs, which can be especially useful for the unique aspects of handyman and contracting work.
 Keep in mind that commercial auto and workers’ compensation will typically not be included in your BOP and will still have to be purchased separately.

 From a financial standpoint, BOPs are often more affordable than purchasing each of the component policies independently.
-Progressive’s general liability insurance, for example, is typically $48 per month, while the company’s BOP, which includes general liability coverage, is just $68 per month.
+Progressive’s general liability insurance, for example, has a median cost of $55 per month, while the company’s BOP, which includes general liability coverage, is $80 per month.

 Commercial Umbrella Insurance